DWAA1660/chatterbox-corpus/readme.md

 ```

 # Install your training corpus data to Django
-You need to install chatterbot as the [Quick Start Guide](http://chatterbot.readthedocs.io/en/stable/quickstart.html).
+You need to install chatterbox as the [Quick Start Guide](http://chatterbox.readthedocs.io/en/stable/quickstart.html).
-When the installation are done, please go to `(Virtual Env)/lib/pythonX.X/site-packages/chatterbot_corpus/data/` directory.
+When the installation are done, please go to `(Virtual Env)/lib/pythonX.X/site-packages/chatterbox_corpus/data/` directory.
 Here is the same structure as you can find in this GitHub repo, here is the area where you can create your own directories and conversation files.

-When you are done with your files, then can you edit the Django `setting.py` file and locate the chatterbot training section.
+When you are done with your files, then can you edit the Django `setting.py` file and locate the chatterbox training section.
-Here do you need to add `chatterbot.corpus.<DIRECTORY>.<FILENAME>`
+Here do you need to add `chatterbox.corpus.<DIRECTORY>.<FILENAME>`

 ```
     'training_data': [
-         'chatterbot.corpus.english.greeting',
+         'chatterbox.corpus.english.greeting',
-         'chatterbot.corpus.custom.myown',
+         'chatterbox.corpus.custom.myown',
-         'chatterbot.corpus.swedish.food'
+         'chatterbox.corpus.swedish.food'
     ]
 ```